 - Bowen Therapy

-Out of pocket expenses and health insurance for natural therapies
+Out of pocket expenses for massage and natural therapies

-The difference between what your health practitioner charges, and what your health fund and Medicare pays for a particular benefit is called a gap payment – also called an out of pocket expense.
+The difference between what your health practitioner charges, and what your insurer pays for is called a gap payment – also called an out of pocket expense.

-There may be some out of pocket costs for your natural therapy treatments, depending on which service you use and how much your policy allows you to claim.
-You’ll need to check your policy brochure to check how much your fund allows you to claim on these therapies.
+There may be some out of pocket costs for your massage therapy treatments, depending on which service you use and how much your policy allows you to claim.
+You’ll need to check your policy brochure to be sure.

 Beyond waiting periods, another thing to look out for is annual limits.
-This is the limit on the amount of money via benefits your health fund will pay within a 12 month period for the services and treatments you claim on your health insurance, including natural therapies.
+This is the limit on the amount of money your health fund will pay towards treatments and services (including natural therapies) within 12 months.

 Is it time to get covered?

-Health insurance can be enormously valuable to many Aussies, but finding private health insurance for natural therapies can be a difficult task because each one will have different inclusions, exclusions and limits.
+Finding private health insurance for natural therapies can be a difficult task; because each one will have different inclusions, exclusions and limits.

-If you’re thinking about taking out private health insurance, you can compare and buy some of Australia’s leading health funds for free using our health insurance comparison service.
-This way, you can choose what you want from your cover and compare results side by side to find great value cover, all in one place within a few minutes.
+If you’re thinking about taking out private health insurance, you can compare and buy policies from some of Australia’s leading health funds for free using our health insurance comparison service.
+Choose what you want from your cover and compare results side-by-side, all in one place, within a few minutes.